Gaël Monfils: 2014: 300 career singles wins

-2015: Return to Top 15
+2015: Return to top 15

 Monfils played his first tournament at the 2015 Australian Open.
-He defeated Lucas Pouille in 5 sets in the first round before being ousted against Jerzy Janowicz in another five setter.
+He defeated Lucas Pouille in five sets in the first round, before being ousted against Jerzy Janowicz in another five-setter.

 He reached the final of the Open 13 in Marseille, that of which saw him lose to Gilles Simon.

-For his season debut on clay at the 2015 Monte Carlo Masters, he successively beat Andrey Kuznetsov, Roger Federer and Grigor Dimitrov but lost to Tomáš Berdych in the semifinals.
+For his season debut on clay at the Monte Carlo Masters, he successively beat Andrey Kuznetsov, Roger Federer and Grigor Dimitrov but lost to Tomáš Berdych in the semifinals.

 At the 2015 French Open, he defeated Édouard Roger-Vasselin in the first round and Diego Schwartzman in the second round in five sets but his best performance remains the third round match against Pablo Cuevas.
-As Cuevas led two sets to one and was serving at 4–1 in the fourth set, he faced a different Monfils, galvanized by the crowd, who came back and won in five sets.
+As Cuevas led two sets to one and was serving up two breaks in the fourth set, he faced a different Monfils, galvanized by the crowd, who came back and won in five sets.
 Monfils then lost in the round of 16 to Roger Federer in four sets.

 The grass season started well for Monfils as he reached the semifinals of the Mercedes Cup in Stuttgart, losing only to Rafael Nadal.
 Unfortunately, he injured himself in the quarterfinals of Halle and could not finish his match against Andreas Seppi.
 He was however, able to participate at Wimbledon, defeating Pablo Carreño Busta and Adrian Mannarino before again losing to Gilles Simon in the third round in five sets.

 Due to injuries, his performance in America over the next few months was poor and ultimately saw him retire in the middle of his first-round match of the 2015 US Open against Illya Marchenko.
 He also announced the end of his collaboration with his coach Jan de Witt, who was later replaced by Mikael Tillström.

 His last tournament of the year was the Paris Masters.
-After leading by one set and 4–0 he was knocked out in the first round by compatriot Benoît Paire.
+After leading by one set and 4–0, he was knocked out in the first round by compatriot Benoît Paire.
 He said after the match he got disturbed when the crowd started to whistle at his opponent.
 In his own words, Monfils defined 2015 as a "year of regrets" where he "regressed, wasted a year because of certain choices".